Nikolay Karpenkov: Role during the 2020–2021 protests

 If they resuscitate him, alright then.
 He’ll be missing half his brain, well, good riddance.
 Because, basically, all those who take to the streets at the moment to participate in the ‘rail war’, it turns out, those who block the roads, attack the police, throw Molotov cocktails – they are terrorists.
 These are superfluous people in our country.
 And a lot, a lot was said about this in the little consultation president had convened.”

 He also spoke of the government's plans to establish a concentration camp for protesters:

 “A database is being created.
 In this database, those arrested for the second time, must stay in it.
 The assignment: to develop and build a camp, build a camp, but not for prisoners of war or even the interned, but a camp for the especially sharp-hoofed, for resettlement.
 And surround it with barbed wire along the perimeter.
 Set up two premises: a floor with a furnace, and a floor for feeding, to make sure they work.
 But they must be kept there, until it all calms down.
 The head of state covers us from all angles in terms of using firearms.”

-On February 2, 2021, TUT.BY got the results of the phonoscopic analysis of the record made public by BYPOL.
+On 2 February 2021, TUT.BY got the results of the phonoscopic analysis of the record made public by BYPOL.
 Talks on the killing of Alexander Taraikovsky and more are on the record.
 The expert test made it clear that the Nikolai Karpenkov's voice is on the record and there are no signs of changes made to it.

 In April 2021, Karpiankou voiced public threats to exiled members of the opposition in an interview on Belarus state television.

 International sanctions

 On 20 November 2020, Karpiankou was included in sanctions lists of Latvia and Estonia.

 On 21 June 2021, the U.S. Treasury has added Karpiankou to its Specially Designated Nationals and Blocked Persons List with the following motivation:

 Mikalai Karpiankou (Karpiankou) is Belarus’ Deputy Minister of Internal Affairs and the current Commander of the Internal Troops.
 In his previous role as head of GUBOPiK, Karpiankou personally led members of GUBOPiK in pursuing and beating peaceful protesters in Minsk, the capital city of Belarus.
 In January 2021, a leaked audio recording allegedly captured Karpiankou discussing plans to build an internment camp for detained protesters and advising security services to shoot protesters in the face and genitals.

 He was also sanctioned by the European Union, the United Kingdom, Switzerland, and Canada.

+In January 2025, Canada imposed sanctions against Igor Karpenkov and Irina Karpenkova, the son and wife of Nikolai Karpenkov, respectively.